Everything you need to know about Chicago Fire

 How many episodes of Chicago Fire are there?

-Chicago Fire is still on the air, and at the time of writing (May 2024), the show has run for 12 seasons and 245 episodes in total.
+Chicago Fire is still on the air, and at the time of writing (October 2025), the show has run for 13 seasons and 274 episodes in total, with a 14th season currently airing in the US.

 Each season has run between 20 and 24 episodes each - with the exception of season nine, which only had 16.